Canada sends troops to help clear Fiona's devastation

 Utility companies say it could be days before the lights are back on for everyone.

-He said more resilient infrastructure is needed to withstand extreme weather events, saying that what was once a 1-in-100 year storm might now arrive every few years because of climate change.

-Cape Breton Regional Municipality Mayor Amanda McDougall said Sunday over 200 people had been displaced and were in temporary shelters.
-Over 70 roads are completely inaccessible in her region, which declared a state of emergency.
+Cape Breton Regional Municipality Mayor Amanda McDougall said Sunday that over 200 people were in temporary shelters.
+Over 70 roads were completely inaccessible in her region, which declared a state of emergency.
 She said she couldn’t count the number of homes damaged in her own neighborhood.

 She said it was critical for the military to arrive and help clear debris, noting that the road to the airport is inaccessible and the tower has significant damage.